besiwims/plutus-tx-template/README.md

-# rapid Plutus Application Development (rPAD-Pheidippides)
+# This is a rapid Plutus Application Development (rPAD-Pheidippides) project.

 **Aim:** To promote rapid, easy learning, simplification, and development on Cardano.
 Just like the greek messangers who ran to deliver good news of victory, rPAD aims to quickly deliver quick dApps to the community.
 ![alt text](WhatsApp_Image_2024-09-09_at_14.38.56-removebg-preview.png)